 As a sub-holding affiliate of Iberdrola Group, Iberdrola Mexico has increased its investments and operations in Mexico, which it is consider a strategic country in group’s internationalisation process, consistently and without interruption since the 1990s.

-Currently, Iberdrola Mexico has an installed capacity in the country of more than 6,000 Megawatts (MW) at 12 combined-cycle and cogeneration and 365 MW at five wind farms across the nation.
-Its production is large enough to provide electrical service to a population of 20 million mexicans.
+Currently, Iberdrola Mexico has an installed capacity in the country of more than 10,000 Megawatts (MW) at 16 combined-cycle and cogeneration and 588 MW at six wind farms and 279 MW at two solar farms, with presence in 13 states in Mexico.

 Projects under Construction